Spec-Derived Execution as a Correctness Oracle¶

 - The mechanism only pays off when execution is cheap and no persistent test suite exists; otherwise, a real suite is strictly stronger.

-- Aggregation across partition inputs is the safety hazard — a high score does not mean the rare safety-critical case is covered.
+- Aggregation across partition inputs is the safety hazard — a high score does not mean the rare safety-critical case is covered; mutation testing checks whether the derived inputs would catch a regression at all.

 - The partition step inherits all the limitations of LLM-driven test input generation; pair it with hand-authored boundary cases for any contract surface that must not fail silently.